Rethinking the notion of oracle: A prequel to Lawvere-Tierney topologies for computability theorists: Oracles as operations on truth-values

 There also have been previous studies on $r$-reducibility for operations on $\Omega$; see e.g.~\cite{LvO,Kih21}.
 For basic results on the $r$-ordering of Lawvere-Tierney topologies in a more general topos-theoretic setting, see also Johnstone \cite[Section A.4.5]{elephant}.
 Each preorder obtained from a reducibility notion is often referred to as the degrees.
 As a corollary of Theorem \ref{thm:modality-to-oracle-various-preserve} and Proposition \ref{prop:two-category-isomorphic}, we get the following:

 \begin{cor} The $m$-degrees of partial multifunctions on $\tpbf{N}$ and the $r$-degrees of $\bigcap$-preserving operations on $\Omega$ are isomorphic. \end{cor}

 Combining the results of this section and Section \ref{sec:left-adjoint}, various degree notions can be characterized using operations on truth values.
-As we have seen that $\bigcap$-preserving monotone operations on $\Omega$ correspond to computably transparent multimaps, which correspond to Weihrauch degrees, we get the following:
+As we have seen that $\bigcap$-preserving monotone operations on $\Omega$ correspond to computably transparent multimaps (Theorems \ref{prop:transparent-to-modality} and \ref{thm:modality-to-oracle-various-preserve}), which correspond to Weihrauch degrees (Corollary \ref{prop:computably-transparent-many-one-Weih}), we get the following:

 \begin{cor} The Weihrauch lattice of partial multifunctions on $\tpbf{N}$ is isomorphic to the $r$-degrees of $\bigcap$-preserving monotone operations on $\Omega$.

 \end{cor}